 - In a crisis, many of us are seeing reduced sales, which is resulting in cut budgets, and unfortunately, cut staff.

-- It is still entirely possible to run productively on a smaller team and, in some ways, even better.
+- It is still entirely possible to be productive while running a lean team and, in some ways, even better.

 - By adopting some basic mindset principles and finding systems within your organization that work for you and your company, you’ll be less overwhelmed, and your team will be more united because of it.

 - If you are a receivable staff or credit analyst, tools like outsourcing and automation can be a huge time saver for you